fauzanrhm/CVRPTW-R/README.md

 install.packages(“writexl”)
 install.packages(“indonesia”)
 install.packages(“ggiraph”)
+"The doParallel package is used to speed up the program running process, doParallel will run the program in parallel. doParallel is required for large scale route" determination.
 ```

-The doParallel package is used to speed up the program running process, doParallel will run the program in parallel. doParallel is required for large scale route determination.

 Program Overview